uiuc-focal-lab/QuaCer-C/README.md

 4. **API Key:** If using the Gemini checker, set the `GOOGLE_API_KEY` environment variable.
 We use only the MistralChecker for our experiments.

 ### Wikidata5m Filtered:
-- You can get the related files here: insert_link (git lfs/google drive)
+- You can get the related files here: insert_link [(google drive)](https://drive.google.com/drive/folders/1q3ELIwexfTiW1mVSJTlQez_6Gvp5Pd9X?usp=sharing)
 - You can also generated the kg files using the wikidata5m.ipynb notebook.
 - *wikidata5m_en_util_unidecoded.json*: stores the filtered knowledge graph with english names in the format:
 `